Arko2013/rcloud/testfiles/README.md

-In a desired directory ,create a folder named "TESTING" .
-In the installation steps mentioned below, we will refer to this folder for all installations
+In a desired directory,hereby to be referred as <path> ,create a folder named "TESTING" .
+In the installation steps mentioned below, we will refer to this folder(<path>/TESTING) for all installations

 DEPENDENCIES:
 ---------